-The estimated consumption of fuel for cogeneration is stored in two variables: fuel used to generate electricity (COGFLF) and fuel associated with the thermal output (COGTHR).
+The estimated consumption of fuel for cogeneration is stored in two variables: fuel used to generate electricity (COGELF) and fuel associated with the thermal output (COGTHR).
 The fuel associated with the thermal output assumes a hypothetical 80% efficiency, so it is computed as COGTHR divided by 0.8.
-Thus, total cogeneration system fuel use, FuelSysf, is given by the following:
+Thus, total cogeneration system fuel use, FuelSys_f, is given by the following:

-$$FuelSys_f = \sum_d COGELF{d,f} + \left(COGOTHR{d,f}/0.8\right)$$ (65)
+$FuelSys{f} = \sum{d} COGELF{d,f} + (COGOTHR{d,f}/0.8)$

 Conventional boiler fuel use is split between biomass-derived fuels and fossil fuels.
-The total available biomass is calculated as byproduct fuels (BYPBSCRbiofuel).
+The total available biomass is calculated as byproduct fuels (BYPBSCR{biofuel}).
 Some of it is used in cogeneration; the remainder of the available biomass (AvailBiomass) is assumed to be used as boiler fuel.
 The amount of steam from this biomass (BIOSTEAM) is estimated based on assumed biomass boiler efficiency (0.69).

-The steam demand that must be met through fossil-fired boilers is the total non-cogenerated steam (NonCogSteam) less the biofueled steam (BIOSTEAM or NonCogFosSteam).
-A trial estimate for total fossil fuel for boilers is derived from NonCogFosSteam assuming average boiler efficiency across fuels.
+The steam demand that must be met through fossil fuel-fired boilers is the total non-cogenerated steam (NonCogSteam) less the biofueled steam (BIOSTEAM or NonCogFosSteam).
+A trial estimate for total fossil fuel for boilers is derived from NonCogFosSteam and assumes average boiler efficiency across fuels.

 Allocating this total to specific fuels in a manner consistent with MECS data is difficult.
 The MECS data indicate only the total amounts of indirect fuels associated with boilers and cogeneration, so fuel-specific boiler use cannot be computed from MECS data alone.
 Because fuel use and thermal output data is taken from Form EIA-860, deriving an estimated conventional boiler fuel requirement consistent with MECS requires a calibration step.
-The model calibrates the fuel volumes to ensure that the sum of the cogeneration fuel and conventional boiler fuel (from Form 860) equals the MECS indirect fuel estimate in the base year.
+The module calibrates the fuel volumes to ensure that the sum of the cogeneration fuel and conventional boiler fuel (from Form EIA-860) equals the MECS indirect fuel estimate in the base year.

-The derivation of the boiler fuel calibration factor is based on the results of subroutine MecsLess860, which, as its name implies, calculates the difference between total MECS indirect fuels (BSCbsyr) and the cogeneration (or CHP) fuel use from Form 860 (CHPbsyr) and stores it in array BOILBSYR.
+The derivation of the boiler fuel calibration factor is based on the results of subroutine MecsLess860, which, as its name implies, calculates the difference between total MECS indirect fuels (BSCbsyr) and the cogeneration (or CHP) fuel use from Form EIA-860 (CHPbsyr) and stores it in array BOILBSYR.
 A separate calibration is performed for biomass- and fossil-fueled boilers.
-The calibration factor for fossil fuels is computed as follows for model year 2014:
+The calibration factor for fossil fuels is computed as follows for the base year:

-$$Estimated = NonCogFosSteam/0.8 (66)$$
+$$Estimated = NonCogFosSteam/ 0.8$$ (66)

-$$Implied = \sum{f} BOILBSYR{f}$$ (67)
+$$Implied = \sum{f} BOILIBYR{f}$$ (67)

-$$CALIBBSYR\FOS = Implied/Estimated$$ (68)
+$$CALIBBSYR_FOS = Implied / Estimated$$ (68)

-Estimated = Preliminary estimate of fossil fuel use from conventional boilers;

-Implied = Conventional boiler fuel use;

-$BOILBSYR_f$ = Ratio of MECS and Form 860860 for each boiler fuel f; and

-CALIBBSYR\FOS = Calibration factor for conventional boiler fuel use.
+Estimated preliminary estimate of fossil fuel use from conventional boilers; Implied = conventional boiler fuel use; BOILIBYR f = ratio of MECS and Form EIA-860 for each boiler fuel f ; and CALIBBSYR_I EOS = calibration factor for conventional boiler fuel use.